 1. Pricing and Payment Structure

 Ecomhunt is usually priced at $29 per month, but you can get it for $20 using this coupon here.
-However, if you do opt for the annual plan, you can literally save 41% on the regular price through this coupon.
+However, if you opt for the annual plan, you can save 41% on the regular price through this coupon.

 However, you don’t need to jump on a paid plan yet.